arcus/education_modules/demystifying_sql/demystifying_sql.md

 By 1979 Relational Software, Inc. (now Oracle Corporation) released the first commercially available implementation of SQL as a part of their Oracle V2 database application.

-Today SQL is the most common programing language for extracting and organizing data in relational database systems.
+Today SQL is the most common programming language for extracting and organizing data in relational database systems.

 </div>